 - Load the Data

-- VPC: Select the existing VPC from the dropdown menu.
+- In VPC, select the existing VPC from the dropdown menu.

-- Route Table ID: Select the ID with the two subnets.
+- Under Route Table ID, select the ID associated with 2 subnets.

-- Connect to the bastion host using the credentials provided and save the employee name in a variable.
+- Connect to the bastion host using the provided lab credentials and save the endpoint URL as an environment variable.

 - Install curl with https support.

-- Use curl to submit the upload.
-Be sure to replace the
+- Use curl to submit the upload, adding your unique role ARN to

 "200 OK"status will appear.